indietyp/advent-of-chaos-2022/README.md

 boring.

 Introducing: Advent Of Chaos, every day a new programming language, every single day is mapped to a letter, and a programming language with that name is selected.
 Sounds random?
-Because it is, but it enables on to look at old/unknown languages one would normally not use.
+Because it is, but it enables one to look at old/unknown languages one would normally not use.

 To facilitate using the different languages we use nix environments via [devenv](https://github.com/cachix/devenv).